-- Alignment: By having everybody work in the same (digital) space, seeing the same things and each other's work, you can more easily align your work force and ensure that the right things are done, at the right time.
-From management to employee.
+- Alignment: By having everybody work in the same digital space, seeing the same things and each other's work, you can more easily align your work force and ensure that the right things are done, at the right time.

 These are digital tools as well, and they have the possibility to share information and involve several people in one document.
-They are however not dynamic and tend to easily become "dead" documents.
-Think of it as a great plan that can engage individuals as the plan as created and presented, but it's hard to keep the engagement and collaboration up over time with these documents.
+They are however not very dynamic and tend to easily become "dead" documents.
+Think of it as a great plan that can engage individuals as the plan as created and presented, but it's hard to keep the engagement and collaboration up over time.

 Here are some of the benefits: